MiguelHdezP/launchpad-prototype-testing/README.md

 </section>
 ```

-Later, add the querystring with all the scenario data, to the `openPrototype` function as a parameter.
+Later, add the querystring with all the scenario data to the `openPrototype` function as a parameter.

 ## Scenarios Builder